 My husband is in the Air Force.
 We dated for a little over three years and have been married now for about a year and two months.

-I have always been there for him every step of the way.
-I moved away from my family to move in with him.
+I have been there for him every step of the way.
+I moved away from my family to be with him.
 While we were still dating, I returned home to gather the rest of my things and discovered that I was pregnant.

 I did not tell him until he joined me at my mother's house for the holidays.
-He proposed to me on Christmas, which was a total shock.
-We moved back to Nebraska where he was stationed with my other daughter.
+He proposed to me on Christmas Day, which was a total shock.
+We moved back to Nebraska, where he was stationed, with my other daughter.

 Within a few months, we found out he was getting deployed again.
-We made the best decision that I move back to New York since I didn't know anyone or how to get around Nebraska while he was gone.
+We decided the best choice was for me to move back to New York since I didn't know anyone or how to get around Nebraska while he was gone.

 My husband is now in South Korea.
 He was supposed to be there for a year.
 That year will be over later this month.